OpenCores

 Correct the status_bits_irq mask in decode module is always 1.
 Its corresponding wen bit can be a 1 or 0.
 The value gets applied in the execute module depending on other stuff, so it works correctly AFAIK.

-dabujin3 commented over 8 years ago
+dabujin3 commented about 9 years ago

 Solved.